Part 1: Setup

 - Create a GitOps pipeline to enable System Sync

-Once this part is complete, in subsequent parts, you will test System Sync to sync bidrectionally, from Git to System and from System to Git.
+Once this part is complete, in subsequent parts, you will test System Sync to sync bidrectionally, from System to Git and then from Git to System.

 Step 1: Create GitOps Agent¶

-We must first create a GitOps Agent that will allow the pipeline to access our Git repository.
+We must first create a GitOps Agent that will allow the pipeline to access your Git repository.
+The agent will run on your existing cluster.

 - Ensure you are logged into the console

-- In the default project, navigate to GitOps -> GitOps Agents
+- In your project, navigate to GitOps -> GitOps Agents

 - Click on "New Agent"